sonata-project/ecommerce/docs/reference/bundles/customer.rst

                         ApplicationSonataCustomerBundle: ~
                         SonataCustomerBundle: ~

-For more information about our biases regarding *customer*, you can read: :doc:`../architecture/customer`.
+For more information about our position regarding *customer*, you can read: :doc:`../architecture/customer`.